Responsible financing and investment

 We also seek to take environmental and social impact into consideration and manage risk through the following initiatives.

 We recognize that large–scale development projects may have adverse impacts on the environment and local communities.
 To minimize and/or mitigate the environmental and social risks associated with such large–scale developments, Mizuho Bank works together with the project proponents (clients) to conduct appropriate environmental and social risk assessment/due diligence as required under the Equator Principles*.
+The Equator Principles was most recently revised to the fourth version (EP4) following consultation with various stakeholders and financial institutions led by the Equator Principles Association of which Mizuho Bank was the Asia Oceania Regional Representative.
+Mizuho Bank started to apply the EP4 from July 2020.

 * The Equator Principles are a set of voluntary guidelines adopted by financial institutions to ensure that large–scale development or construction projects appropriately consider the associated potential impacts on the natural environment and the affected communities.